Blog

 One Man’s Trash is Another Man’s Treasure

 The first full sentence I ever uttered, according to a baby book kept for a couple of years by my mother, was, “I like to watch.”
 It was indicative of a lifetime of observation, which is what I’ve always done best.
 Though I tend to pretend otherwise, there is little that gets by me.
 That which does escape my notice tends to be the things I’d rather not see.
-But that doesn’t mean I don’t notice the supposedly-bad and presumably-ugly.
+That doesn’t mean I don’t notice the supposedly-bad and presumably-ugly.
 In fact, those are the objects that appear on my radar first.
 Like the junk that shows up on the street in the dying days of a snowy winter.
 All the dirty ice melts away to reveal the objects that once were hidden in a world of white.
 The usual suspects are all in evidence – tiny bottles, sticks and stones, fast food cartons and containers, ratty straws, cigarette butts, and shreds of discarded paper.

 Yet it’s the more unusual objects that grab my attention and regale my interest.
 To them I attribute all sorts of fantastical back-stories and likely-untrue tales, letting my imagination rove free and wild, and taking flights of fancy along the few blocks around my Boston home.
 Take the orange peel below, for instance.
 Who was eating it?
 And why were they eating it on the street?
 Was it a grandfather awaiting the arrival of his grandchildren?
 Was it someone who just couldn’t wait for dinner?
 Or were these the scraps of citrus intended to keep away peeing dogs?